nnirror/facet/README.md

 ### Outputs

 Facet can synthesize and orchestrate the playback of multiple FacetPatterns simultaneously, producing audio, MIDI, or OSC output.
 The patterns will continually regenerate each loop by default.
 In order to only regenerate every n loops, use the `.every()` function.
+In order to only play back once, use the `.once()` function.

 ### Audio input and output
 - **channel** ( _channels_ )